SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/2021-02-26-QDA-Software.md

   - Qualitative Data Analysis
 ---

 Qualitative data analysis (QDA) is the process of searching for patterns and themes in large volumes of unstructured textual data to help answer relevant research questions.
-This research method commonly uses computers to search for these connections in your data by employing QDA software.
+This research approach commonly uses computer software, known as QDA software, to search for these connections in your data.

 Here are some common examples of qualitative data:
 * Interviews